IzabellaLopes/kidlit-swap/README.md

 ### Future Implementations

-The following user stories were scoped out of the project due to time constraints and labelled as "Could Have" on the project board in Github.
-It is intended that these user stories will be implemented at a later date.
+As mentioned earlier in [EPIC: Future Features](https://github.com/IzabellaLopes/kidlit-swap/milestone/7), certain user stories have been omitted from the current project due to time constraints.
+They are marked as "Won't Have" on the GitHub project board with plans for future implementation.

+In addition to the user stories outlined in the "Future Features," I also plan to implement two additional features in the future:

+1. Develop an alert system to notify the owner of a book (added by) when someone requests to borrow the book and suggest a loan date.
+This way, the owner can approve or reject the loan, provide details about the book's pickup location, and the response will be sent back to the logged-in user.

+2. Create a search bar to allow users to easily locate a book in the Book List.

 [Back to Contents](#contents)